pingidentity/terraform-provider-pingone/docs/resources/credential_type.md

 Required:

+- `background_image` (String) The URL or fully qualified path to the image file used for the credential background.
+This can be retrieved from the `uploaded_image[0].href` parameter of the `pingone_image` resource.
+Image size must not exceed 50 KB.
 - `fields` (Attributes List) In a credential, the information is stored as key-value pairs where `fields` defines those key-value pairs.
 Effectively, `fields.title` is the key and its value is `fields.value` or extracted from the PingOne Directory attribute named in `fields.attribute`. (see [below for nested schema](#nestedatt--metadata--fields))

 Optional:

-- `background_image` (String) A base64 encoded image of the background to show in the credential.
-The value must include a Content-type prefix, such as data:image/png;base64.
 - `bg_opacity_percent` (Number) A numnber indicating the percent opacity of the background image in the credential.
 High percentage opacity may make text on the credential difficult to read.
 - `card_color` (String) A string containing a 6-digit hexadecimal color code specifying the color of the credential.
 - `columns` (Number) Indicates a number (between 1-3) of columns to display visible fields on the credential.
 - `description` (String) Description of the credential.
-- `logo_image` (String) A base64 encoded image of the logo to show in the credential.
-The value must include a Content-type prefix, such as data:image/png;base64.
+- `logo_image` (String) The URL or fully qualified path to the image file used for the credential logo.
+This can be retrieved from the `uploaded_image[0].href` parameter of the `pingone_image` resource.
+Image size must not exceed 25 KB.
 - `name` (String) Name of the credential.
 - `text_color` (String) A string containing a 6-digit hexadecimal color code specifying the color of the credential text.